 - An Ordinance authorizing the approval of Addendum A-11 to the Master Interlocal Agreement between the City of San Antonio and Bexar County establishing a Uniform Truancy Case Management Program.
 [John W. Bull, Presiding Judge, Municipal Courts] - 24.
-Consideration following items related the selection of the to of Financial Underwriters: [Ben Gorzell, Jr., Chief Financial Officer; Troy Elliott, Director, Finance]
+Consideration of the following items related to the selection of Financial Underwriters: [Ben Gorzell, Jr., Chief Financial Officer; Troy Elliott, Director, Finance]